-The best payment gateways make it simple and easy to take and process credit and debit card payments online.
+The best payment gateways provide a simple way to take and process credit and debit card payments online.

 Payment gateways offer the flexibility of being able to take card payments, either online or in-store.
 The allows quick and easy credit card payment processing, both online and offline.
 Payment gateway systems also work with Point of Sale (POS) processing in-store.

 In addition, if you have a merchant account, processing fees are reduced to around interchange fees, which are typically around 0.10%-20% per transaction, and come with monthly fees.

 Having a simple payment gateway can be a great way to handle low volume sales.
 However, as monthly fees can eat into income more than processing fees you may find that once sales volume reaches a critical threshold it becomes cheaper to pay a monthly fee for merchant processing with interchange fees.

 Some of the best payment gateways offer both options, or a similar advantage over the competition.
 This may be in the form of processing fees for certain cards, to direct integration into accounting software.
 The same can be said for anyone with dedicated accounting software needs in the UK too.

 Featured below are the current best payment gateways available.